sandeephgowda8618/KissanDial/README.md

 # KissanDial

 KissanDial is a voice call-based AI agent assistant designed to empower farmers by providing them with vital information on agricultural subsidies, weather updates, and more.
-By addressing key challenges faced by farmers, KissanDial aims to enhance their productivity and access to essential resources.
+By addressing key challenges faced by farmers, KissanDial aims to improve access to critical resources and information.

 ## Features